pebreo/pebreo.github.io/begin/Part4-architecture-of-synthetic-intelligence.md

 * **Job displacement:**  This applies to machine learning in general.
 As this technology become more sophisticated, it will make human labor expensive in comparison.
 I propose solutions to this challenge in the next section.

-* **"Black Box" Problem:** The inner workings of LLMs are cryptic and cannot be understand by humans.
+* **"Black Box" Problem:** It's hard to believe, but the inner workings of LLMs are cryptic and cannot be understand by humans.
 In my view, this is biggest technical challenge that needs to be overcome.
 I propose a solution in the following pages.

 * **Hallucinations:**
 Halluconations refer to outputs that are incorrect, nonsensical, or irrelevant to the input prompt.
 These outputs can appear grammatically correct and even plausible.
 For example, an LLM used to generate marketing copy might create content that is offensive or discriminatory.